BenBrownstein/IS-450-Project/README.md

 Show the percentage correct on the current visit (reset on refresh)

-Sample questions are currently stored in Google Docs with a reference to them inside this repo as a pdf file
+Sample questions are  stored in a csv file in repo as well as Google Sheets.

+Pictures needed for questions are stored in public of react project

 Todo

-Gather more sample questions

-Figure out formating for sample question database

-Get a initial build of the website created
+Get an initial build of the website created using ChatGPT

 Feedback and Guidance